Executive Dean's Office

 Welcome to the office of Executive Dean John Haigh at the John F. Kennedy School of Government.

 As part of the Dean’s Office, the Executive Dean works closely with the Dean and Academic Dean to develop the mission and strategic direction of the School, as well as drive the implementation of the strategy.
-He is also responsible for the management and oversight of the business functions and operations of the School, which include Degree Programs, Executive Education, the Office of Financial Services, Information Services, Research Administration, Human Resources, Communications and Public Affairs, and Facilities and Services.
+He is also responsible for the management and oversight of the business functions and operations of the School, which include Degree Programs, Executive Education, the Office of Financial Services, Information Technology, Research Administration, Human Resources, Communications and Public Affairs, and the Office of Facilities Management.
 In addition to his administrative duties, Dean Haigh also serves as Co-Director of the Mossavar-Rahmani Center for Business and Government, where he works alongside Center Director Lawrence H. Summers.

 Kennedy School Faculty and Staff are invited to join us for our monthly Executive Dean's Coffees, informal and informational sessions featuring topics of interest to the HKS community.